Metabolic dysfunction–associated steatotic liver disease: Children

 Early diagnosis of MASLD in children may help prevent the development of liver disease during adulthood.
 This is challenging as most children with MASLD are asymptomatic, with only 42-59% showing abdominal pain.
 Other symptoms might be present, such as right upper quadrant pain or acanthosis nigricans, the latter of which is often present in children with MASH.
 An enlarged liver occurs in 30–40% of children with MASFLD.

 The AASLD recommends a diagnostic liver biopsy in children when the diagnosis is unclear or before starting a potentially hepatotoxic medical therapy.
 The EASL suggests using fibrosis tests such as elastography, acoustic radiation force impulse imaging, and serum biomarkers to reduce the number of biopsies.
-In follow up, NICE guidelines recommend that healthcare providers offer children regular MASLD screening for advanced liver fibrosis every two years using the enhanced liver fibrosis (ELF) blood test.
+In follow-up, NICE guidelines recommend that healthcare providers offer children regular MASLD screening for advanced liver fibrosis every two years using the enhanced liver fibrosis (ELF) blood test.
 Several studies also suggest magnetic resonance elastography as an alternative to the less reliable ultrasonography.

-Intensive lifestyle modifications, including physical activity and dietary changes, are the first line of treatment according to AASLD and EASL as it improves the liver histology and aminotransferase levels.
-In terms of pharmacological treatment, the AASLD and EASL do not recommend metformin, but vitamin E may improve liver health for some children.
+Intensive lifestyle modifications, including physical activity and dietary changes, are the first-line treatment according to AASLD and EASL, as they improve liver histology and aminotransferase levels.
+In terms of pharmacological treatment, the AASLD and EASL do not recommend metformin, but vitamin E may improve liver health in some children.
 The NICE advises the use of vitamin E for children with advanced liver fibrosis, whether they have diabetes or not.
 The only treatment shown to be effective in childhood MASLD is weight loss.

 Some evidence indicates that maternal undernutrition or overnutrition increases a child's susceptibility to MASH and hastens its progression.